novalabsxyz/blockchain-api/README.md

-# BlockchainAPI
+# Helium Blockchain API

-An API for the helium blockchain
+The Helium Blockchain API is a full blockchain node that exposes a JSON API which can be consumed by client applications like mobile applications or block explorers.

 [![Build status](https://badge.buildkite.com/1c819cef9216a66d6b7132c8b085d36bb915f141d1fd3337e3.svg)](https://buildkite.com/helium/blockchain-api)

-## Local Installation
+## Installation

-In order to run locally, a number of dependencies must be met.
+In order to run a local instance of the API a number of dependencies must be met.

 (Note: These are required to build and run this node.
 Releases will be built in the future which require no external dependencies)

 ### Homebrew

-For OSX, make sure you have [Homebrew](https://brew.sh/) installed.
+If using macOS make sure you have [Homebrew](https://brew.sh/) installed.
 We'll use it to install the following dependencies

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"